apache/trafficserver/doc/developer-guide/plugins/example-plugins/tls_bridge.en.rst

    These are not identical - direct mappings and file mappings are processed in order.
-This means in the first example, the direct mapping is checked before any mappping in "bridge.config", and in the latter example the mappings in "bridge.config" are checked before the direct mapping.
+This means in the first example, the direct mapping is checked before any mappping in "bridge.config", and in the latter example the mappings in "bridge.config" are checked before the direct mappings.
 There can be multiple "--file" arguments, which are processed in the order they appear in "plugin.config".
 The file name can be absolute, or relative.
 If the file name is relative, it is relative to the |TS| configuration directory.
 Therefore, in these examples, "bridge.config" must